 Table of contents + Prologue

-When and why we created God, and how belief transforms our evolution.
+When and why we created God, and how religious belief transforms our evolution.

 Table of contents: